shyamaku/MATH261A-project/README.md

 #Project Folder

 * analysis folder: Contains R Code for the first version of project.
-* data folder: Contains csv file with police department incident report data from 2018 to present.
+* data folder: Doesn't contain any data.
 * paper: Contains PDF document for the first project.
 Quarto document for the same and references.bib

 ## Data